 |User Experience||Join Our Forum to Discuss Phishing Scam.|

-All popular 2019 phishing scams are deployed via email messages as the main distribution tactic.
-The victim recipients will be sent messages that are disguised as legitimate notifications from a service, program, product or another party that a certain type of interaction is required.
-Most of the times the scams are related to account activity, fraud transactions or password reset reminders.
+All popular 2021 phishing scams are deployed via email messages as the main distribution tactic.
+The victim recipients will be sent messages that are disguised as legitimate notifications from a service, program, product, or another party that a certain type of interaction is required.
+Most of the time the scams are related to account activity, fraud transactions or password reset reminders.
 All of these are legitimate reasons for sending out activity messages and as such can easily be confused with the real notifications.
-In almost all cases similar sounding domain names and security certificates (self-signed, stolen or hacker-issued) will be implemented in the landing pages to confuse the recipients that they are visiting a safe site.
-Furthermore the legitimate design layout, elements and text contents can be copied from the legitimate sites.
+In almost all cases similar sounding domain names and security certificates (self-signed, stolen, or hacker-issued) will be implemented in the landing pages to confuse the recipients that they are visiting a safe site.
+Furthermore, the legitimate design layout, elements, and text contents can be copied from legitimate sites.

 Various infected payload carriers may also be hosts of the phishing scams.
 Two popular examples are the following:

-Hacked web pages of services, download portals, news sites and other commonly visited areas will mostly display phishing landing pages or lead to virus infections.
+Hacked web pages of services, download portals, news sites, and other commonly visited areas will mostly display phishing landing pages or lead to virus infections.
 Phishing attacks can also be done via commonly used services, one of the best-known examples is the BaseCamp October 2020 attack.
 It was a devastating blow against this online collaboration platform, as the phishing attack has also lead to Trojan and Ransomware virus infections.

-Apple-related scams are among the most widely distributed in 2019 which is seen as a continuation of the 2018 campaigns that were set against Apple ID users.
-At the start of this year we have received several reports of phishing tactics that attempt to coerce the victims into believing that they have received a legitimate message from the company.
+Apple-related scams are among the most widely distributed in 2019, 2020, and 2021 which is seen as a continuation of the 2018 campaigns that were set against Apple ID users.
+At the start of this year, we have received several reports of phishing tactics that attempt to coerce the victims into believing that they have received a legitimate message from the company.
 The medium of choice is once again email messages that are designed to appear as being sent by the company’s servers.

 Unlike most other Apple scams the captured messages do not seem to copy the distinct text layout and elements of the real notifications.
 Nor in any case they are designed as particularly believable, there are several ways that the fake messages can be distinguished from the real Apple notifications: